gvwilson/sdxpy/src/interp/index.md

 then uses those operation identifiers to decide what functions to call.
-Those functions are written in C and have been compiled to machine instructions, but the cycle of lookup, call, and recurse is exactly the same.
+Those functions are written in C and have been compiled to machine instructions, but the cycle of lookup and call is exactly the same.

-## Variables {: #interpreter-variables}
+## Variables {: #interp-variables}

-Adding up constants is a start, but our programs will be easier to read with variables that let us give names to values.
+Doing arithmetic on constants is a start, but our programs will be easier to read with variables that let us give names to values.
 We can add them to our interpreter